 - 1. Receive a minimum grade of C in all professional education courses.
 (Students may not retake a professional course more than twice.) - 2.
 Maintain a 2.75 minimum overall GPA each semester (after acceptance to STEP program). - 3.
 Show progress through successful field work and learning over time. - 4.
+Students who have not met the competency grade may appeal in writing to the Education Department Chair for a review.
+These appeals will become part of a student's academic record. - 5.
 Display appropriate EDA dispositions as evaluated by STEP professors.